 You possibly won’t meet a more honest and hard-working restaurant owner than Mercy Gonzalez.

 Oh and she’s also got a great sense of humor which is why I asked her to be on Burger Beast’s The Grinder.

 I found out about George Motz through his documentary & book of the same name, Hamburger America.

 George was one of the first people I emailed when I started the Burger Beast blog and from there we became fast friends.

 I introduced him to the wonderful world of Fritas and he was instantly in love with them.

 George was in town filming the Travel Channel series Burger Land so he stopped into my home for Burger Beast’s The Grinder.

 About Chef Richard Hales & Sakaya Kitchen:

 Lee Schrager, the director of the South Beach and New York Wine & Food Festival and I bonded over our mutual love of Patty Melts while we were eating the worst potato pancakes of our lives.

 I also met owner Nedal Ahmad that same day when he offered to put ketchup on my hot dog.
-Since he introduced himself as originally from Chicago that would be a big no-no in that city.
+Since he introduced himself as originally from Chicago that struck me as weird.
+It’s a big no-no in that city.